oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Full, implementation-ready spec with mocks, corner cases and tests finalized.
-All datastore and backend logic fully implemented.
+1. Complete a full, implementation-ready spec that includes mocks, corner cases and tests.
+Implement all the necessary datastore and backend logic.

-1. Frontend completed and launched.
-At least one exploration has been playtested by a user (possibly you, but ideally someone else) using the new system.
+1. Implement and launch the playtesting frontend.
+At least one exploration should have been playtested by a student using the new system.

-1. A further project of your choice based on user feedback.
-This part of the project will be evaluated based on how much it increases the quantity/quality of playtest feedback.
+1. Implement functionality for showing the playtest data to the exploration authors, so that they can use it to improve the exploration.

 **Notes**:
 - How can we make it easy for students to start the process of playtesting an exploration?
 One avenue might be the learner dashboard, but there should probably also be an in-exploration way to do this (or a good argument for why not).
 - We should make it easy for learners to report that they are stuck or feeling lost on a particular card (and explain why).
 - Perhaps we could give students the opportunity to link to a "Let's play" video of their experience on YouTube.
+- At the outset, perhaps we could ask the user for the context in which they're playtesting this (e.g., are they a teacher, or are they part of a classroom working with the Oppia team, or did they randomly stumble across the exploration while browsing the site), since doing so might provide useful information for exploration authors.
+Then again, perhaps we might not -- this idea (and others) should be evaluated based on how useful the data would be to the exploration authors versus how much of an additional burden they impose on the playtester.
+Privacy considerations should also be taken into account.

 A good proposal should discuss these issues and describe an appropriate UX.
-It's important to pay attention to details of the playtester’s critical user journey, and be very concrete about what you intend to do.
+It's important to pay attention to details of the playtester’s critical user journey, as well as to think through exactly what information would be useful for the exploration author, and be very concrete about what you intend to do.

 ## Improving the feedback flow